 Eileen Egan (deceased): Eileen was the first layperson and first woman to work for Catholic Relief Services, serving as the India executive.
 Egan was one of the co-founders of Pax Christi USA in the early 1970s, as well as a friend of Mother Teresa and Dorothy Day.
 Egan wrote several books about her work with Mother Teresa, including: Such a Vision of the Street, At Prayer with Mother Teresa, Blessed Are You: Mother Teresa and the Beatitudes, and The Spirit & the Work.
 Egan also organized several of Mother Teresa’s visits to the U.S., including a 1960 visit that brought together Mother Teresa and Dorothy Day.

-Joseph J. Fahey of New York City, New York: Joseph is a professor of religious studies and a member of the peace studies faculty at Manhattan College in New York City.
+Joseph J. Fahey of Venice, FL: Joseph served as a professor of religious studies and a member of the peace studies faculty at Manhattan College in New York City.
 He holds a Ph.D. in religion and social ethics from New York University and served as honorary research fellow at Queens University, Belfast.
 He is a co-founder of Pax Christi USA, former General Secretary and chairperson of Pax Christi USA, and has served on the councils of the Fellowship of Reconciliation, the Peace Studies Association, and the Consortium on Peace Research, Education, and Development.
 He is the author of Reinhold Niebuhr on Human Nature and World Peace; Peace, War, and the Christian Conscience; Irenology: The Study of Peace; War and the Christian Conscience: Where Do You Stand? and co-editor of A Peace Reader: Essential Readings on War, Justice, Non-Violence and World Order.

 Bishop Thomas Gumbleton of Detroit, Michigan: Bishop Gumbleton is a noted speaker and writer, who’s columns appear regularly in the National Catholic Reporter.
 Bishop Gumbleton is the founding Bishop President of Pax Christi USA and is the pastor of St. Leo’s Parish in the inner city of Detroit.
 Bishop Gumbleton was president of Bread for the World from 1976-84 and is the co-founder of the Michigan Coalition for Human Rights.
 He has been a board member of the MK Gandhi Institute for Nonviolence, New Ways Ministry, Witness for Peace, and Fellowship of Reconciliation.